Edgardosilva/HangmanGame-React/README.md

 # HangmanGame-React
-The famous hangman game, created with JavaScript, HTML, CSS ReactJS, Node js and MySql
+The famous hangman game created using JavaScript, HTML, CSS, ReactJS, Node.js, and MySQL.

 # IMPORTANT
-1) You need to create a database on MySql with this code:
+1) You need to create a database in MySQL using the following code:

 CREATE TABLE Usuarios (
     ID INT PRIMARY KEY AUTO_INCREMENT,